-(ii) For each sixth day not worked in an employee's workweek during a full six (6) day workweek, employee shall receive one-twelfth (1/12) of the scheduled minimum "on call" weekly rate, plus pension and health contributions for seven (7) hours.
+(ii) For each sixth day not worked in an employee's workweek during a full six (6) day workweek, employee shall receive an allowance equal to one-twelfth (1/12) of the scheduled minimum "on call" weekly rate, plus pension and health contributions for seven (7) hours.

-(iii) For each seventh day not worked in an employee's workweek, employee shall receive an allowance equal to one-twelfth (1/12) of the scheduled minimum "on call" weekly rate, plus eight (8) hours for the seventh day not worked.
+(iii) For each seventh day not worked in an employee's workweek, employee shall receive an allowance equal to one-twelfth (1/12) of the scheduled minimum "on call" weekly rate, plus pension and health contributions for eight (8) hours.

 (iv) For each seventh day worked in an employee's workweek, if employee actually performs work at the direction of the Producer, employee shall be paid an additional amount equal to one-third ($\frac{1}{3}$) of the "on call" weekly rate in effect.
-Said amount shall be paid in addition to any amount due for the sixth day in an employee's workweek on distant location pursuant to the above subparagraphs.
+Said amount shall be paid in addition to any amount due for the sixth day in the employee's workweek on distant location pursuant to the above subparagraphs.